hexinfra/gorox/README.md

 Now, you can try to change some webapps under "apps/examples/", and build again.
-To follow the Gorox convention, put your new web applications under "apps/" and your new rpc services under "svcs/".
+To follow the Gorox convention, put your new web applications under "apps/" and your new RPC services under "svcs/".

 Start and stop Gorox
 --------------------